Zum Hauptinhalt springen

 When is there snow in Jyväskylä?

-The most snow in Jyväskylä is usually in the months of January and February.
+Snow cover in Jyväskylä is usually at its deepest in January and February.

 What is the best way to travel from Germany to Jyväskylä?

-The easiest way to travel to Jyväskylä airport is by plane.
+The easiest way is to fly to Jyväskylä Airport.